 Careers in Geography

-There are numerous career possibilities with a degree in geography and the undergraduate majors offered by Geography at UCSB are designed to prepare students for careers in several different areas.
-The flexibility and diversity of a geography degree makes graduates highly sought after in the work force.
+There are numerous career possibilities with a degree in geography.
+The undergraduate majors offered by the Geography department at UCSB are designed to prepare students for careers in several different areas, as the flexibility and diversity of a geography degree makes graduates highly sought after in the workforce.
 Geographers may find career opportunities in a variety of work sectors.
 There are possibilities in state and local government offices, federal agencies, and international organizations.
 Many geographers find work in private businesses or as consultants to businesses.
 Also, geographers may pursue the possibility of teaching or researching at a university, or teaching at the primary or secondary level, each requiring additional years of study at the graduate level.
-Careeer opportunities for geographers also exist in specialized areas such as remote sensing and aerial photography, resource evaluation, urban and regional planning, industrial location, marketing resources, transportation and cartography.
+Career opportunities for geographers also exist in specialized areas such as remote sensing and aerial photography, resource evaluation, urban and regional planning, industrial location, marketing resources, transportation and cartography.

 The list of example careers below represents only a sample of the careers available to those with a degree in geography.